sismo-core/sismo-docs/knowledge-base/resources/sismo-hub/sismo-hub/create-your-data-provider.md

 [Groups](broken-reference) are composed of Data Source:

-* Web2 accounts: Twitter, GitHub
+* Web2 accounts: Twitter, GitHub, Telegram
 * Web3 accounts: Ethereum addresses, ENS, Lens handle

 When creating a group, you need to create a [Group Generator](../sismo-protocol-overview.md).
 There are 3 different ways to do so: